Mediatek-Cloud/MCS-Android-SDK/README.md

 ## Setup

-There are 2 different ways to setup MCS SDK for Android,
+There are 2 different ways to setup MCS SDK for Android to your existing project,

-A. Setup without Push Installation
+1. Setup without Push Installation
-B. Setup with Push Installation
+2. Setup with Push Installation

 It depends on whether you need the push notification feature.

+To run tutorial, directly download the McsTutorialProject and config it with your **APP_ID** and **APP_SECRET**.

 ### A. Setup without Push Installation